deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

   SELECT pod as `value`, pod as `display_name` FROM `network.1m` WHERE pod_cluster IN (${cluster:singlequote}) AND  time >= ${__from:date:seconds}-500 AND time <= ${__to:date:seconds}+500 GROUP BY `value`
   ```

-## Get Metrics in a Specific Table
+## Get Metrics in a Specified Table

 SQL statement: